Common Questions from Customers

 If cost is not a factor, sure!
 But many homeowners will want to balance their window replacement project with the budget and consider replacing in stages.
 Even if you’re going for a close match, new windows will likely look a little different.
 So, replacing “here and there” may look bad.
 One strategy is to replace all the windows on one side of the home to keep a consistent appearance.

 Yes, we install replacement windows year-round.
 Most installations will take only one day.
 Our professional installers are trained to do what they can to minimize heating/cooling loss.
 The savings you get from your new energy-efficient windows will offset any short-term loss many times over.

 In Dallas-Fort Worth, you can expect a wood fence to hold its own for about 10-15 years.
-Now, it won’t always look as pristine as the day you had it installed but it will be functional.
+Now, it won’t always look as pristine as the day you had it installed, but it will be functional.
 Just like most natural substances, if you are attentive and give it some love and fresh staining along the way, it will serve you well.
-Ongoing maintenance is especially important based on the extreme heat in Texas.
+Ongoing maintenance is essential based on the extreme heat in Texas.
 One last caveat is we do get our share of torrential winds and hail so that nothing will protect a fence from an Act of God.

 Peak Roofing & Construction guarantees the craftsmanship on the #1 grade fences we install for five years.